amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 |-----|---------|
 |`user_property`|<span class="required">Required</span>.
 The user property name.
 Prefix custom user properties with `gp:`.|

+#### Behavior

+* If the user property is `live`, it is marked as deleted.
+* If the user property is `unexpected`, it is added to tracking plan and marked as deleted.
+* If the user property is `planned`, it is removed from the tracking plan.
+* If the user property is `transformed` or part of a transformation, an error is returned as transformed user properties cannot be deleted.
+* If the user property is an `Amplitude User Property`, an error is returned because Amplitude user properties cannot be deleted.
+* If the user property is `deleted` or `not found`, an error is returned.

 #### 200 OK response

 A successful request returns a `200 OK` response and a JSON message.